smisurda/React-Farm-App/README.txt

 In a browser, load the page here: localhost:3000

 To run the Jest test suite, enter npm test in a terminal window.
+Note, Jest will not run with an older version of Node.
+If you are experiencing difficulty running the tests, consider using NVM to update your version temporarily.

 ---